 Internal Transfers - Internal transfers will receive an e-mail to the same account they entered on the Portfolio Submission Form notifying them of the status of their portfolio.
-If applicable, the applicant will be directed to complete a Change of Major Form and submit it to the Office of Academic Advisement.
+If applicable, the applicant will be directed to complete a Academic Program Change Request and submit it to the Office of Academic Advisement.
 The form will not only allow assignment to your designated major but also to an advisor within the department.
 Please schedule a meeting with the advisor assigned within our department to help ensure your new graduation expectations are clearly defined.

 Creating your Portfolio

 2. Check the "public" setting as your privacy setting.

 If you do not select this setting, we will not be able to view your work.